fodisi/dev-env-setup/README.md

-# Development Environment Setup
+# Development Environment - Setup Scripts

-Collection os scripts to fast deploy development environments.
+Collection os scripts to fast setup/deploy development environments.

 Examples:
-- Installation of commom packages for a specific programming language
+- Installation of common packages for a specific programming language
 - Installation and configuration of a dev/testing database.

-Note: These scripts should not be used for deploying production environment.
-Most of them do not have configurations related to security, tunning and other concerns related to a production environment.
+WARNING:
-If you decide to use them in your production environment, do it at your own risk.
+These scripts MUST NOT be used for deployment in production environment.
+Most of them do not have configurations related to security, performance and other production environment concerns.